NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/discovery_template.md

   * The data must be real — neither you nor someone else may make up the data.
   * The data must be large enough (500 lines or more).

-You need to list out all your datasets, sources, caveats, important columns, data values, and relevent information.
+You need to list out all your datasets, sources, caveats, important columns, data values, and relevant information.
 This section should contain multiple tables or other easy to read formats.
 While you may copy some information from your datasource, it is critical that you understand the data.

 You should: